Leesa Original vs. Tempur Pedic

 - 6″ Core Support Foam Base Layer – This layer is 6″ of dense support foam that serves as the foundation for the layers above and works with them to provide excellent support for all types of sleepers and all sleeping positions.

 Firmness and Support

 The Leesa Original comes in a universal firmness option designed to appeal to a wide range of sleepers, and it is around a 6 out of 10 on the firmness scale, with 10 being the firmest.

-However, firmness is largely weight dependent and I tended to compress the top layers less than Andrew who weights considerably more than I do.
-Unlike its predecessor, the Leesa Original mattress provided us with excellent support in all sleeping positions and did not cause Andrew to compress the mattress so much and bottom out when sitting up on it.
+However, firmness is largely weight dependent and I tended to compress the top layers less than Andrew who weighs considerably more than I do.
+Unlike its predecessor, the Leesa Original mattress provided us with excellent support in all sleeping positions and did not cause Andrew to compress the mattress so much and bottom out when sitting on it.

 As for sleeping hot, the Leesa Original does a good job here, and it is about average in this category.

 Sinkage and Motion Transfer